Low Testosterone Therapy in Tallahassee, FL

 What is Low Testosterone?

-Dr. Kenneth Delay offers testing, diagnosing, and treatment options for low testosterone to help determine which treatment option will work best for you.
-Schedule a consultation today at his Tallahassee office.
+Dr. Kenneth DeLay offers testing, diagnosing, and treatment options for low testosterone to help determine which treatment option will work best for you.
+Patients from all over the Florida Panhandle and Southern Georgia come to see Dr. DeLay for his expertise in men’s sexual health.
+Schedule a consultation today at our urology office in Tallahassee, FL today!

 Low testosterone is very common and currently affects about 4 to 5 million men in the U.S. This may seem like not a lot, but that’s because the majority of men affected are above the age of 40.
 About 19-39% of older men experience low testosterone, at different levels.

 After a man turns 30, testosterone begins to decrease in production.
+This fall in testosterone accelerates male aging.
 This happens to every man, but for many, testosterone production decreases faster than most.
 This can be caused by:

 - A family history of low testosterone